bvlqz/homl/README.md

 * Reduce the constrains on the model

+## Testing and Validation

+### The Difference Between a Model Parameter and a Learning Algorithm Hyperparameter.
+A model has one or more model parameters that determine what it will predict given a new instance (e.g., the slope of a linear model).
+A learning algorithm tries to find optimal values for these parameters such that the model generalizes well to new instances.

+By convention, the Greek letter $\theta$ (theta) is frequently used to represent model parameters.

+A hyperparameter is a parameter of the learning algorithm itself, not the model (e.g., the amount of regularization to apply).

+### Training Set
+Split your data into two sets: the _training set_ and the _test set_.

+A labeled training set is a training set that contains the desired solution for each instance.

+### _Holdout Validation_
+1. Hold out part of the training set to evaluate several candidate models and select the best one.
+The new held-out set is called the _validation set_.
+2. Train multiple models with various hyperparameters on the reduced training set (full training set minus the validation set).
+3. Select the model that performs best on the validation set.
+4. Train the best model on the full training set (including the validation set).
+5. Evaluate this final model on the test set to get an estimate of the generalization error.

+* If the validation set is too small, the model evaluations will be imprecise.
+* Is the validation set is too large, the remaining training set will be much smaller than the full training set.
+One way to solve this problem is to use _cross-validation_, using many small validations sets.

 # Appendices

 ## Appendix A. Glossary

+**Anomaly detection**: Train with mostly normal instances and when it sees a new one it can tell wether it looks like a normal one or an anomaly

 **Attribute**: Describes a data type, attribute and feature are ofter used interchangeably

 **Cost function**: Measure how bad the model is